mattdexter/conf/README.md

 # UNIX configs
-These are my UNIX dotfiles.
+These are my UNIX aliases.